GiovanniSalmeri/yellow-typography/README.md

 `TypographySubstitutions` = a comma separated list of characters which will be converted, e.g. `quotes`, `apostrophe`, `dash`, `dots`, `space` (`space` is used only in French texts)
 `TypographyHyphenation` = enable hyphenation, 0 or 1

-Use [Perpage](https://github.com/GiovanniSalmeri/yellow-perpage) if you want to ovverride these settings for a single page.

 ## Acknowledgements

 This extension includes [Hyphenopoly 4.12.0](https://github.com/mnater/Hyphenopoly) by Mathias Nater.
 Thank you for the good work.